Skip to main content

 • Ongoing analysis of feedback patterns: As part of the continuous improvement process, we will monitor for patterns of bias in student responses and refine processes, communications and reporting accordingly.

 • Part of broader approach to feedback: Importantly, the SET survey is just one tool within a broader suite of feedback mechanisms used to support and evaluate teaching quality.
-It should not be used in isolation, but rather considered alongside other forms of peer review, self-reflection, and institutional data to ensure a balanced and comprehensive view of teaching effectiveness.
+It should not be used in isolation, but rather considered alongside other forms of peer review, self-reflection, and institutional data to ensure a balanced and comprehensive view of students' perceptions of teaching.

 The survey design also helps to minimise opportunities for bias by focusing qualitative questions on teaching and learning across the unit rather than on individual teachers.